betulyurtman/betulyurtman/README.md

 ### Hi there 👋
 Thank you for visiting my profile :)

-🔭 I’m currently working on Data Science projects :)
+🌱 I’m currently working on Data Science projects :)

-🌱 I’m currently learning Python & R & Neural Networks

 🎓 MSc in Data Science for Society and Business @ Constructor University (2024–)